 Several options are available to reduce recapture costs.
 Your district can take advantage of early agreement and efficiency credits, under certain conditions described below, as well as other methods of cost reduction.

 What credits are available to reduce costs?

-Early agreement and efficiency credits are available to reduce recapture costs for certain districts.
+An early agreement credit is available to reduce recapture costs for certain districts.

 For Districts Exercising Option 3